Undocumented Mother Separated From Child With Down Syndrome At U.S. Border Detained As Smuggling Witness

 This story went viral on the internet and added fuel to the fire that eventually forced President Trump to use the power of the executive order to temporarily ameliorate the situation, keeping adults and children together as they go through processing and detention until a legislative underpinning can be agreed upon by Congress.

-Now, as the Daily Caller reports, Customs and Border Patrol has released a statement relaying the information that the guardian in question in this controversial case will be interviewed and prosecuted as a witness to, and former accomplice to, human smuggling.
+Now, as the Daily Caller reports, Customs and Border Patrol has released a statement relaying the information that the guardian in question in this controversial case will be interviewed and prosecuted as a witness to human smuggling.
+The car that they were apprehended in was being driven by a U.S. citizen whom is the alleged smuggler in question.

 “This smuggler has a criminal history including a flight, escape, aiding and abetting making it important that we prosecute.”
 CBP’s statement says.